A.MIR AND COMPANY LIMITED: Terms and Conditions for the supply of goods.

 3.7 The Customer shall not be entitled to reject the Goods if the Supplier delivers up to and including 5% more or less than the quantity of Goods ordered, but a pro rata adjustment shall be made to the Order invoice on receipt of notice from the Customer that the wrong quantity of Goods was delivered.

 3.8 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
 Each instalment shall constitute a separate Contract.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

 4.1 The price the Customer is charged for DHD goods shall exceed the standard trade price by a minimum of 10% and prices shall be available upon request.

 4.2 Carriage charge for DHD Orders is mandatory and in addition to the Goods cost price.
-Carriage charge will range from £20.00 for small items to £120.00 for larger deliveries plus a surcharge for any deliveries outside UK Mainland or 2 man delivery services.
-These carriage charges are subject to change.
-The Supplier will charge the Customer a carriage charge per item at the best rate applicable which may be in excess of Customer expectations.
+These charges will range from £20.00 for small items to £120.00 for larger deliveries plus a surcharge for any deliveries outside UK Mainland or 2 man delivery services.
+These carriage charges are subject to change and the Supplier will charge the Customer a carriage charge per item at the best rate applicable (which may be in excess of Customer expectations).

-4.3 Goods not available for DHD Dispatch: The following items may only be purchased by Customers as part of a set and not individually, these items will be charged at standard trade price.
+4.5 Goods not available for DHD Dispatch: The following items may only be purchased by Customers as part of a set and not individually.

 (c) Parasol Bases;